hackerb9/gwordlist/README.md

 ## What got added?
 I counted up the total number of words in all the books so I could get a rough percentage of how often each word was being used in English.
 I also include a running total of the percentage so you can truncate the file wherever you want.
 (E.g., to get a list of 95% of all words used in English).

+## Bugs

+* Script cannot run on a 32-bit machine as it briefly requires more than 4GiB of RAM as it makes a hashtable of every word.